-To determine the physical parameters of the 8 o'clock arc, we fit a large grid of stochastic models to the HSTBVIJH photometry to constrain the spectral energy distribution (SED).
-The grid contains pre-calculated spectra for a set of 100,000 different star formation histories using the Bruzual & Charlot (2003, BC03) population synthesis models, following the precepts of Gallazzi et al. (2005, 2008).
-Figure 7 shows the best-fit SED.
+To determine the physical parameters of the 8 o'clock arc, we fit a large grid of stochastic models to the $HST\ BVIJH$ photometry to constrain the SED.
+The grid contains precalculated spectra for a set of 100,000 different star formation histories (SFH) using the Bruzual & Charlot (2003, BC03) population synthesis models, following the precepts of Gallazzi et al. (2005, 2008).
+Fig. 7 shows the best-fit SED.
 We corrected the observed magnitudes for galactic reddening.
-We corrected the photometry for Galactic foreground dust extinction using $E(B - V){Gal} = 0.056$ (Schlegel et al. 1998).
+We corrected the photometry for Galactic foreground dust extinction using $E(B-V){Gal}=0.056$ (Schlegel et al. 1998).

 We follow the Bayesian approach presented by Kauffmann et al. (2003) to calculate the likelihood of the physical parameters.
-We take the median values of the Probability Distribution Functions (PDFs) as our best estimated values.
-In particular, the parameters we extract are the stellar mass, M{\star} , the current star-formation rate, SFR{SED}, the dust attenuation, τ_V and the r-band luminosity weighted age.
-The physical parameters from the SED fitting are summarised in Table 2.
+We take the median values of the probability distribution functions (PDFs) as our best estimated